vavula/font_teller/index.md

 ## Anticipated Results

 While computer generated images of characters in different typefaces (with noises and minor distortions) are used in the training phase, the final goal is to recognize or distinguish at least 10 typefaces from real-life images of characters taken from scanned documents.

-- After unsupervised learning, we expect the program to be able to form clusters of scanned images of charaters based on the typefaces.(remove this bullet?)

 - After a combination of unsupervised and supervised learning, we expect the program to be able to give predictions of the typefaces of scanned images of charaters.